potassco/telingo/README.md

 # Input

-To refer to an atom in the previous state, the atom has to be prefixed with a prime, e.g. - `'p(1)`.
-To refer to an atom in the next state, the atom has to be suffixed with a prime, e.g. - `p(1)'`.
+To refer to an atom in the previous state, the atom name has to be prefixed with a prime, e.g. - `'p(1)`.
+To refer to an atom in the next state, the atom name has to be suffixed with a prime, e.g. - `p'(1)`.
 An arbitrary number of primes can be used.
 If both leading and trailing primes are used then this is equivalent to removing the lesser amount of primes from both sides.

 The `_` can be used as an initially operator.
 For example `_p` evaluates to true if `p` holds in the initial state.
 It can be used wherever past operators